 The views and opinions expressed herein are not necessarily those of the Department of the Defense or the US Navy!

 A Remembrance and Tribute to a former Port Lyautey Squadron.
-They were fathers, sons, brothers and husbands, they were our friends and our shipmates and whether they flew under the banner of VP-26, VW-2 Det A, ECM-2 or VQ-2, matters not.
+They were fathers, sons, brothers and husbands, they were our friends and our shipmates and whether they flew under the banner of VP-26, VW-2 Det A, ECM-2, VQ-2 or ECMRON-2, matters not.
 What matters, is that many of them (101) lost their lives while flying in Harm's Way.
 They were among the best that America had and continues to have..........www.portlyautey.com

 AIRCRAFT AND PERSONNEL ACCIDENT HISTORICAL DATA